Courseiva

 Add the CIS Microsoft Azure Foundations Benchmark and PCI DSS v3.2.1 policy initiatives to the regulatory compliance dashboard.

 To add compliance standards to the regulatory compliance dashboard, you need to add the corresponding policy initiatives.
-Option D is correct.
-Option A is incorrect because you do not need to remove existing initiatives.
-Option B is incorrect because the CIS benchmark is not automatically enabled; you must add it.
-Option C is incorrect because you need to add the initiatives, not just enable Defender plans.
+Option A is correct because you can add the CIS Microsoft Azure Foundations Benchmark and PCI DSS v3.2.1 initiatives to the existing dashboard without removing the Azure Security Benchmark.
+Option B is incorrect because the CIS benchmark is not a setting but a policy initiative that must be added.
+Option C is incorrect because there is no separate regulatory compliance add-on; you add initiatives directly.
+Option D is incorrect because removing the Azure Security Benchmark is unnecessary and would cause loss of monitoring for that standard.

 Answer analysis